WP Simple Pay Blog

 Last updated on

-The Simplest Solution for Accepting Online Donations With WordPress
+The Best Solution for Accepting Online Donations

 Remove the additional 3% fee!